OnionBryan/CaseStudies/README.md

-This is a fictional HEPA filter company Prduct overview and market study.
-There is also a basic Facebook Ad Click Dataset with some Analysis and basic Data Viz that I made in Tableau.
+This is a fictional HEPA filter company Product overview and market study.
+I added a SWOT Analysis for Apple INC. I also made a primary Facebook Ad Click Dataset with some analysis and basic Data Viz in Tableau.
 Thanks for checking out my work :)